 To use the Premiere integration, you need Adobe Premiere Pro 13.1+, and you need to install a panel provided by Reduct.
 If you have the original assets on your computer, you can then use the panel to import a reel in Reduct into a sequence in Premiere.

 Once the panel is installed, enable it by choosing Window→Extensions→Reduct.

 You should see the Reduct website in a window within Premiere.
 Please log in with your reduct.video username and password.
 You may need to resize the window to fit the Reduct app.

 Note that Reduct’s Google and SAML login features are not yet supported in the Premiere Pro panel.
 If you need these features in the Premiere panel, please let us know.

 Once you have logged in, click on the Reels navigation element at the top-right of the screen.
 You should be able to navigate to a reel.
 Once you do, you’ll see the word Import underneath the video.
 It appears in the same place as Export would appear when using a web browser.

 If you click Import, Premiere will step you through the creation of a new sequence, starting with choosing the video resolution and frame rate.

-The panel shows you the Reduct interviews that were used in the reel, and it asks you which Premiere sequence or file to link to.
+The panel shows you the recordings that were used in the reel, and it asks you which Premiere sequence or file to link to.
 As in the two screenshots below, you may need to scroll down to see the Import Reel With Media Links button.

 This will prompt you for the settings of the sequence, and then it will create a sequence in Premiere.
 The sequence will include captions from Reduct as well as title slides in Reduct.